ESR-NZ/2019-05-28-DC-ESR-MASC/index.md

 Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Participants must bring a laptop with a
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+  <strong>Requirements:</strong> Participants do not need to bring anything.
+However if you prefer to use a USB keyboard rather than that attached to the laptop, please bring your own.
 </p>

 {% comment%}